 Your accomplishment may not be as dramatic as Bannister's first sub-four-minute mile; however, people will stand up and take notice when you give it your all by reaching a personal best in life.
 You may even inspire future generations to go for their dreams when you break through a long-standing emotional barrier.

 We can always do more than we initially believe.
 Go beyond the artificial barriers that live in your mind.
-Tear down those imaginary thoughts that are holding you back from your dreams and goals.
+Tear down those imaginary thoughts holding you back from your dreams and goals.
 Give your gift to the world for the benefit of others.
-Run your sub-four-minute mile in the areas of life that God has placed in your heart.
+Run your sub-four-minute mile in the areas of life God has placed in your heart.

 The path to freedom is right in front of you.
 Face your challenges with hope and fearless determination.